HOME .......

 Ballast weight on the Nimbus lower tray is required to obtain sufficiently low center of gravity for the system, given the "floppy" nature of the Firestone air spring, even when pressurized.
 A complex lateral support coil spring system provides additional lateral support (stiffness) for the Firestone air spring/auxiliary reservoir and acts as an isolating device itself (for horizontal directions).
 Ballast is 25 lb steel barbell weight, symmetrical in shape with very high stiffness.

 Nimbus is intended for CD and SACD players, DACs, turntables, amps, preamps up to about 35-40 lb.
 All components should be isolated for optimum system performance.
-Machina Dynamica also designs and sells other isolation devices (Promethean and Nirvana) that are intended for heavier components or where space is a consideration.
+Machina Dynamica sells Promethean Isolation Base, a low-profile mechanical spring based stand, for heavier components.